seandstewart/bardly/bardly/plays/romances/pericles/uncut.md

 ### SCENE III.
 Tarsus.
 A room in CLEON's house.

-*Enter PERICLES, CLEON, and DIONYZA*
+*Enter PERICLES, CLEON, DIONYZA, and LYCHORIDA with MARINA in her arms*

 **PERICLES**
 Most honour'd Cleon, I must needs be gone;